 You will want your money saved in a place that will be readily available.
 Do not put these funds into the stock market.
 A regular savings account or money market account is best.
 I know of a few people who prefer setting up multiple savings accounts for each individual Sinking Fund.
 Check with your bank about opening up multiple accounts, my bank charges for each account, so it just wouldn’t be worth it to me.

 We decided to keep the funds all together in one savings account.
 This is where an excellent budgeting program comes to play.
 I use YNAB for budgeting and it allows you to set up certain categories as Sinking Funds.
 This makes it possible (and so easy) to be able to track how much each fund holds at all times.

 If paper and pen is your thing, go with it!
-You can easily track your sinking funds using my Free Sinking Fund Tracker, or any other way that works for you!
+You can easily track your sinking funds using my Free Sinking Fund Tracker.
+Download it, along with 4 other free printables below.